codeanzh/Number-Prediction-ANN/README.md

 # Number-Prediction-ANN
-To see the projrct go to Number Prediction.ipynb
+To see the project go to Number Prediction.ipynb
- To get data for the project click on the link below https://drive.google.com/open?id=1lKscdBQVLAxVAL489OkhNlciLJGKzQ4W
+ To get data for the project click on the link https://drive.google.com/open?id=1lKscdBQVLAxVAL489OkhNlciLJGKzQ4W